Partial alignment between jets and megamasers: Coherent versus selective accretion: Bayesian evidence for jet--maser disk partial alignment

-While a partial alignment between megamaser and jets is statistically preferred, our analysis indicates that, once projection effects are included, the degree of alignment in three-dimension can be lower than what shown by two-dimensional projections of the two structures on the plane of the sky.
-Indeed, the angle between the normal to the megamaser and the jet in the plane of the sky ($=90^{\circ}-\Delta$PA) is limited to $\approx 30^{\circ}$ for all but one of the systems in our observed sample\footnote{The only system with a larger misalignment is NGC 3079, whose observed misalignment on the plane of the sky is $\approx 45^{\circ}$.}, in agreement with the analysis on a four AGN sample (two of which were not present in the \citealt{greene13} sample) by \cite{Kamali19}, who found a maximum misalignment of $32^{\circ}$.
+While a partial alignment between the jets and the megamaser is statistically preferred, our analysis indicates that, once projection effects are included, the degree of alignment in three-dimensions can be lower than what is shown by two-dimensional projections of the two structures on the plane of the sky.
+The angle between the jet and the normal to the megamaser in the plane of the sky ($=90^{\circ}-\Delta$PA) is limited to $\approx 30^{\circ}$ for all but one of the systems in our observed sample,\footnote{The only system with a larger misalignment is NGC 3079, whose observed misalignment on the plane of the sky is $\approx 45^{\circ}$.} in agreement with the analysis on a four-AGN sample (two of which were not present in the \citealt{greene13} sample) by \cite{Kamali19}, who found a maximum misalignment of $32^{\circ}$.
 The maximum three-dimensional misalignment angle $\Theta_{\rm max}$ is somewhat larger, in particular when the information about the close-to-edge-on orientation of the megamaser is taken into account ($\Theta_{\rm max,A-EO}\lsim 68^{\circ}$ within the 90$\%$ confidence interval).